* This is the Consumer Version. *

 The complications of leukemia may also need treatment.
 People may need blood transfusions if leukemia has caused severe anemia.
 They may need antibiotics if infections develop.
 If bleeding occurs, they may need platelet transfusions.

 When leukemia is under control, the number of abnormal cells in the bone marrow is not increased and people are said to be in remission.
 If leukemia cells appear again, people are said to have a relapse.
 For some people in relapse, quality of life eventually deteriorates, and the potential benefit for further treatment may be extremely limited.
 Keeping people comfortable may become more important than trying to modestly prolong life.
 Affected people and their family members must be involved in these decisions.
-Much can be done to provide compassionate care, relieve symptoms (see Treatment Options at the End of Life), and maintain dignity.
+Much can be done to provide compassionate care, relieve symptoms, and maintain dignity.